 Let’s say there is a person called John and Andy, and both of these persons are builders by profession.
 John has his office in California, and in California, he has undertaken lots of projects.
 Andy has his office in Santiago, and in Santiago, he has undertaken lots of projects.
 So both are working separately, but they know each other because they are in the same profession.
 Now let’s say John has $20 Million, and Andy also has $20 Million.

 The government published a tender in the newspaper to construct the building, and the minimum capital required is $40 Million than; only they will consider any company to give the tender.
 John saw tender in the newspaper, and he became very much interested in this tender to undertake the project and earn the profit, but the problem was a lack of finance because John has only $20 Million, so he couldn’t apply for the tender, but John reached out to Andy and talked with him and come to an agreement which is called a temporal partnership, they can both contribute in the tender and can do this project together.

-So, they can do this together; that what meant by Joint ventures.
+So, they can do this together; that is what is meant by Joint ventures.
 Two or more persons of the same field/Profession come together for a specific task is called a Joint venture, and after the completion of the specific project, the temporary partnership they created gets terminated as per agreement.